The Sagas — Structural Overview

 Argument chain

-— eleven mechanisms, one event
+The Convergence — twelve mechanisms, one event

-— origin, meaning, what is at stake
+The Lineage Question — origin, meaning, what is at stake

 Entry point: Read the Convergence first.
 The Lineage Question is the answer to what the Convergence implies.